A Legendary Jazz Singer

 Morrison performs in a wide array of genres from traditional Jazz and Blues, to Gospel and Pop.
 Her melodic voice, with its two-and-a-half-octave range, is known worldwide, as are her rich, unique, soulful, and highly spirited interpretations of both, familiar Jazz and Blues classics and original contemporary tunes.
 Equally as striking is Morrison’s ability to belt out down-home, soul-stirring Blues.

 Recently she embarked on a 33-city tour of the United States, co-headlining in an all-star tribute to legendary composer Harold Arlen (most recognizable as the genius behind the music for the classic film, The Wizard of Oz).
 Morrison is a Music graduate of the Los Angeles City College.

-On October 27, 2020, Morrison will be a featured performer in the Public Relations Society of America’s, ICON 2020 event, “Transforming The Landscape,” an online fundraising concert benefiting the organization’s Multicultural Scholarship Endowment for Diversity and Inclusion.
+On October 27, 2020, Morrison was a featured performer in the Public Relations Society of America’s, ICON 2020 event, “Transforming The Landscape,” an online fundraising concert benefiting the organization’s Multicultural Scholarship Endowment for Diversity and Inclusion.

 Barbara Morrison will close out 2020 performing as the Headliner and Ambassador for UCLA’s Closing Centennial Program, Let There Be Imagination, a Viral Event from UCLA’s Royce Hall in Westwood, CA, to be held on Thursday, December 3, 2020.

 To learn more about Barbara Morrison and The Barbara Morrison Performing Arts Center, please visit her Facebook page at https://www.facebook.com/barbaramorrisonpac/